 With millennials and Gen Z set to make up over half of the Asian workforce by 2020, the time is now for Hong Kong companies to really embrace the new workplace demanded by them.
 Research conducted in Hong Kong by recruitment company Robert Half has in fact found that Hong Kong businesses are adjusting their hiring practices to catch the attention of leading millennial talent and get their tech-savviness and appetite for collaboration on board.

 As companies in Hong Kong leverage the smart workplace and adopt an organization-wide strategy for digital transformation, they will be able to reap the benefits of a technology-powered collaborative workplace and increase their ‘digitally-driven’ revenues.

-Brenda Chan is General Manager for Orange Business Services Hong Kong & Taiwan.
-She is responsible for developing and managing Orange Business Services' portfolio of business solutions for multinational enterprises, and provides strategic direction to support the growth of Orange Business Services as the leading integrated communications provider for the country.
+Brenda Chan is General Manager for Orange Business Hong Kong & Taiwan.
+She is responsible for developing and managing Orange Business' portfolio of business solutions for multinational enterprises, and provides strategic direction to support the growth of Orange Business as the leading integrated communications provider for the country.

-Brenda has over 20 years' experience in IT and telecommunications with various providers including Orange Business Services, BT, AT&T and PCCW.
+Brenda has over 20 years' experience in IT and telecommunications with various providers including Orange Business, BT, AT&T and PCCW.
 She has in-depth telecoms experience and strong customer-centric focus that lets her enjoy trusted partnerships with customers.